Home | What's New | Ragtime Sources

 [view sheet music]

-Source: Lester S. Levy Sheet Music Collection [top]
+Source: Lester S Levy Sheet Music Collection [top]

-Fawn Eyes: Intermezzo and Two Step Sheet Music Cover
+Fawn Eyes: Intermezzo and Two Step

 Johnson, Charles L. Fawn Eyes: Intermezzo and Two Step.
-Kansas City, MO: Chas.
-L. Johnson, 1908.
+Kansas City, MO: Chas L Johnson, 1908.

 [view sheet music]